Key takeaways:

 - Some domains have sold for millions, and understanding what drives that value can help you set the right price for yours.

-- Factors like keyword strength, domain length, TLD extension, industry relevance, SEO value, and current market demand all influence a domain’s value.
+- Factors such as keyword strength, domain length, top-level domains (TLDs), industry relevance, SEO value, and current market demand all influence a domain’s value.

-- Using a mix of comparable sales data, domain appraisal tools, expert opinions, and tracking market trends gives you the most accurate estimate of your domain’s worth.
+- Using a mix of comparable sales data, domain appraisal tools, expert opinions, and tracking market trends yields the most accurate estimate of your domain’s value.

 What is domain worth?